phossa2/di/README.md

     `callableOrMethodName` here can be,

-    - method name of the cache instance
+    - method name of the current instance

     - a valid callable